vchavali/svadhyayam.github.io/tcm-1.1.1.md

 <div class="annotation section" data-v="sec 0"></div>

 But—it is not correct that the intellectual practice proceeding from an analysis of our evidential instruments is necessarily connected to the attainment of the highest good.
 For, it is not possible to analyse the instruments, in the first place.
-This, after all, depends on an analysis of evidentiality; and the latter—as we will demonstrate—cannot be accomplished either from a <span class="annotation n" data-v="*"><span class="annotation tl" data-v="*">constitutivist<span class="annotation tltxt" data-v="*">svataḥ</span></span> or <span class="annotation tl" data-v="*">nonconstitutivist<span class="annotation tltxt" data-v="*">parataḥ</span></span> standpoint</span>.
+This, after all, depends on an analysis of evidentiality; and the latter—as we will demonstrate—cannot be accomplished either from an <span class="annotation n" data-v="*"><span class="annotation tl" data-v="*">internalist<span class="annotation tltxt" data-v="*">svataḥ</span></span> or <span class="annotation tl" data-v="*">externalist<span class="annotation tltxt" data-v="*">parataḥ</span></span> standpoint</span>.

 <div class="annotation section" data-v="sec 1"></div>